sahilnayak7702/Object-Detection-YOLO/README.md

 ### Tools and Libraries
 - **Python**: Core language for the project.
-- **TensorFlow / PyTorch**: Frameworks for deep learning and object detection model implementation.
+- **YOLO**: YOLO (You Only Look Once) is a popular and efficient deep learning algorithm for real-time object detection.
 - **OpenCV**: For image processing and visualization.
 - **Matplotlib/Seaborn**: To plot performance metrics and analysis charts.
-- **Docusaurus**: For API documentation.

 ### Key Concepts
 #### Object Detection